 I had no idea what Dr. Hasan was concerned about until I went to pre-admission testing the day before my surgery.
 I was examined by the first female doctor I’d seen throughout this crisis.
 She was outraged on my behalf.
-She told me it was possible I had an ectopic pregnancy which could burst and threaten my life with internal bleeding.
+She told me it was possible I had an ectopic pregnancy which could threaten my life at any moment.
 I hadn’t considered that nearly two weeks of pain could be related to something so acute.
 I still remembered when a friend’s mother went through an ectopic pregnancy years before.
 She’d felt unbearable pain, nearly died in the ambulance, and her blood loss was so severe that one of the paramedics lay on a gurney next to her at the hospital to provide a direct transfusion.
 She survived but was never able to have children again.
 This doctor told me the shoulder pain I was also experiencing was an ominous sign, signaling that I may already be hemorrhaging.
 She didn’t want to let me stand and walk out of her office, literally to move at all.
 She made a few phone calls and then angrily told me that it had been decided I would be fine until I came back for surgery the following morning.
 It was the only time a doctor ever walked me to the elevator and watched me until the doors closed.

 I wasn’t aware of any of this.
 My health insurance company wanted me discharged after three days even though I couldn’t sit up or remain conscious for long.
 My doctor battled for an extension and lost, so they discharged me in paperwork only and readmitted me.
 I knew none of this.
 Going home after six days was still extremely difficult.
 Despite all I’d been through, I recovered quickly in the next few weeks.
 When I walked in Dr. Hasan’s office for a one month post-surgical check up he couldn’t believe how fit and energetic I looked.
 He cautioned me when I asked about trying for another baby.
 He said my chances were very slim.
 I had only one ovary left and he wasn’t sure how much function it had due to damage from internal bleeding.